Academic Learning Communities

 The adjustment to college life can be easier if you have resources available to you to help make the transition.
 Academic Learning Communities (ALCs) provide a built-in support network that can assist you in being academically successful.
 The ALCs can also connect you to a group of people who share similar interests.
 ALCs also involve specially trained professors who committed to incorporating 21st century teaching strategies that are designed to maximize your learning.

-Project Achieve is open to University of Nebraska-Omaha undergraduates who qualify as first-generation, limited income, and/or disabled college students.
+Project Achieve is open to University of Nebraska Omaha undergraduates who qualify as first-generation, limited income, and/or disabled college students.
 The program consists of academic skills development as well as financial aid, academic, career, and personal counseling.
 Activities and services emphasize development of skills necessary for becoming more efficient and independent learners.

 Project Achieve uses a flexible and personalized approach.
 Each student is encouraged to participate in activities which meet his or her own learning needs.
-Students and staff work together in assessing students' skills in relation to educational and career goals.
+Students and staff work together in assessing students' skills in relation to education and career goals.
 Personal interviews, review of academic records, checklists and diagnostic tests may be used in this process.

 Air Force ROTC (AFROTC) is a college program offered at colleges and universities across the U.S. that prepares you to become an Air Force officer and helps you understand the career options available in the United States Air Force.
 ROTC stands for Reserve Officer Training Corps and helps develop leaders for the future.

 AFROTC programs across the nation provide excellent opportunities to get involved in the United States Air Force and build a career out of it.
 Detachment 470 not only provides the skills to become an excellent leader, but it goes beyond and helps build loyal wingman.
-The Wolfpack allows cadets to truly understand the benefits and hardships of being an officer in the Air Force while not overwhelming them and allowing them to still have an average "college" life.
+The Wolfpack allows cadets to truly understand the benefits and hardships of being an officer in the Air Force, while not overwhelming them and allowing them to still have an average "college" life.
 The Wolfpack is actively involved in the Omaha community, regularly meets together to create a sense of unity among cadets, and has a friendly rivalry between the Army ROTC Detachment at Creighton.